Opera management’s plan to lay off one-third chorus members and reduce pay by 15% is facing stiff resistance from singers.

 “Rather than the future of opera in Wales being one of low paid jobs and precarious shorter fixed-term contracts, we needed there to be a recognition of the industry’s wider positive impacts,” Curtis said.
 “The performing arts and entertainment industry fosters local economic development, social inclusion, education and skills, tourism, physical and mental wellbeing, and strengthens the global reputation of our country,” he added.

 WNO management acknowledged that preserving a full-time chorus is essential for Wales’ national opera company.
-However, it said the funding cuts from the Arts Council of Wales and Arts of Council of England have forced it to make changes to ensure the opera remains financially sustainable.
+However, it said the funding cuts from the ACE and ACW leave no choice but to make changes to ensure the opera remains financially sustainable.

 ‘We are planning to implement a new delivery model from our 2025/2026 season to maintain our activity and impact on and off stage while ensuring we operate as efficiently as possible within the resources available.
 The scale of the cuts has meant taking further steps to make savings,” said a spokesperson for WNO.